bdeixler/onyx/_careers/solar-project-manager.md

 date: '2016-09-22'
 ---

-Onyx Renewable Partners L.P. (“Onyx”), a portfolio company of Blackstone, provides flexible, creative solutions for the development, finance, construction and operation of Commercial & Industrial distributed generation and utility-scale solar as well as wind power projects in North America.
+Onyx Renewable Partners L.P. ("Onyx"), a portfolio company of Blackstone, provides flexible, creative solutions for the development, finance, construction and operation of Commercial & Industrial distributed generation and utility-scale solar as well as wind power projects in North America.

 Onyx is seeking Solar Project Managers to join our growing and dynamic team.
 A Project Manager will be responsible for day-to-day management of Onyx C&I portfolio construction sites across North America.
 Project Managers are responsible for customer relations, managing contractors, technical specifications, compliance with contractual design, project scope, and issuing remediation and deliverables while ensuring construction deadlines are met.
 Project Managers will be responsible for reporting of progress to Onyx management, Quality Assurance team and other stakeholders.
-This critical and high-visibility position will act as the owner’s representative during physical construction and is responsible for transitioning the project to the Asset Management Team.
+This critical and high-visibility position will act as the owner's representative during physical construction and is responsible for transitioning the project to the Asset Management Team.

-### Responsibilities
+## Responsibilities

 - Ownership of responsible projects and lead all facets of project deliverables
 - Customer interface for project matters, compliance with regulatory matters and site safety